MapsPeople/docs/src/cms/index.md

 * **Venues**
   * A Venue is the second level of data.
 A Venue might consist of only one Building, but it could also consist of several, for example, a university campus might be many Buildings, but it is all considered the same Venue.
 You can have multiple Venues in one solution, for example, a university might have multiple campuses spread over the city.
 Each of these could be a Venue, but under the same solution.
 * **Buildings**
-  * A Building is a data type that is a collection of Floors.
-Buildings are slightly less abstract than Solutions and Venues, as they are just that - a Building, both in real life and in the MapsIndoors terminology.
+  * A Building is a collection of Floors.
+Inside a Venue you can have one or more Buildings and an Outside area.
+Outside is categorized together with Buildings, because it is a part of what comprises a Venue.
 * **Floors**
   * Floors are the levels that exist within a Building.
 A Building might only have one Floor, but it could also have 50 or more!
 That entirely depends on the size of the Building in question.
 * **Locations**